For in-depth information about individual degree offerings, visit the Programs of Study page.

 Yes, with careful planning students can successfully complete their coursework, student teaching, earn a degree in music education and be state certified to teach in grades K-12.

-From 2006-2011, we have a 95 percent placement rate of our graduates into teaching positions.
+We have over a 90% placement rate of our music education graduates into teaching positions.

 Auditions take place at: